-The world’s first sensor system for large-scale ore sorting rapidly determines ore grade to cost-effectively sort minerals of value from waste.
-The technology can significantly boost productivity for mining companies.
+We developed the world's first sensor system for large-scale ore sorting.
+It rapidly determines ore grade to cost-effectively sort minerals of value from waste.
+The technology can significantly boost productivity for mining companies and is available to the international market through NextOre.

 Our ore sensor has the ability to rapidly measure the grade of selected ore minerals along short, consecutive sections of a production conveyor.
 Each section carrying about a tonne can then quickly be sent for processing or be rejected because of low quality.